 Imagery data is a data modality that involves imagery data obtained from cameras and sensors.
 It covers still photographs, video images, and video recordings.
 It includes recognizing images, detecting objects, and analyzing videos.

-Examples: Another term for face recognition that makes a person’s face a password is an understating of a scene from still photographs and movies.
+Examples: Another term for face recognition that treats a person’s face as a password is the understanding of a scene from still photographs and movies.

 2. Auditory (Speech, Sound)

 This modality comprises audio data like language, sounds from people or environments, and music.
-Sound data involves interpreting and recognizing waves, with the aim of completing tasks like recognizing words and identifying sources of sound.
+Sound data involves interpreting and recognizing waves to complete tasks such as remembering words and identifying sound sources.

 Examples: Application software where users marry their voices to mobile devices and conduct activities.
 Mobile phone users dictate their messages, which the software then reveals to them.
 Additionally, software detects emotions from music.